julius-speech/julius/README.md

 # Download Julius

-The latest release version is [4.4.2](https://github.com/julius-speech/julius/releases), released on September 12, 2016.
+The latest release version is [4.5](https://github.com/julius-speech/julius/releases), released on Janualy 2, 2019.
 You can get the released package from the [Release page](https://github.com/julius-speech/julius/releases).

 Version 4.4 supports stand-alone DNN-HMM support, and several new